FancyChaos/ProgrammingQuotes/CONTRIBUTING.rst

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+Especially adding more quotes would help out a lot!

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~